 Tkach and the maintenance crew of Ambassador College in Pasadena (along with several others both in and out of the ministry, including the Dean brothers) were known to be “Rader men” due to the fact that they were in his camp and taking orders only from Rader.
 This included HWA’s wife at the time, Ramona Martin.

 The Armstrong family leadership was no longer in control of the Armstrongite ministry that had been trained by HWA.
 The personally loyal evangelists, such as Rod Meredith, etc. lost their high position in authority when Tkach was put in charge of the ministry in ’79.
 Many were disfellowshipped (ie, Dave Antion, C. Wayne Cole, etc.).

 Rader did not seek the top religious position.
 He just wanted to be in control of the money.
-But with Ted gone, he knew that he had to place his agents in positions of control, in order to maintain control of the money when HWA died.
-He obviously knew where every dime was in all those corporate soles that were scattered out to other states, as well as in the thirteen bank accounts listed under HWA’s name.
+But with Ted gone, he knew that he had to place his agents in positions of control in order to maintain control of the money when HWA died.
+He obviously knew where every dime was in all those corporate soles that were scattered out through many states, as well as in the thirteen bank accounts listed under HWA’s name.

 Stan Rader had coached his secretary Ramona Martin on how to catch and marry Herbert, so that he then had one more control, right in Herbert’s bed.

 It was very obvious that Rader was calling the shots by late 79 and that he had put the fear in HWA.